dschapman/dschapman-com/content/notes/md-roam.md

 This allows me to quickly open up my notes folder by typing M-x dired-open-public-notes-dir.

+Once I had everything configured and able to reload without errors I opened my notes directory and created the org-roam database by running M-x org-roam-db-build-cache.

+Finally because this is in a sub folder of my git-controlled website I added `.dir-locals.el` and `org-roam.db` to my .git-ignore file.

 ## Usage

 Still figuring this out.
 At first I was disappointed to realize that I couldn't just click on the wiki-style double bracket links to jump to the relevant files.
 Backlinks were showing up but I couldn't click.
 I then discovered that in markdown-mode you follow links by typing C-c C-o.
 This will jump to the file if it exists or create it if it doesn't.